Three Acts or Four?

 The Big Middle Build

 Dramatically this allows you to have a story arc for each act that ends on a satisfying dramatic moment.
 What’s the difference between a three- and a four-act structure?
-Aside from selling drinks and ice creams in the intermission between acts two and three, possibly not much.
+Aside from selling drinks and ice creams in the intermission, possibly not much.
 A lot of writing advice gives the breakdown of a three-act structure as 25% / 50% / 25%.
 The middle build is the longest section containing all those tasks, obstacles and set-backs.
 Not forgetting your training montage.
 Doesn’t that look like acts two and three are taken together?

 Ultimately, your chapters and scenes require the structure and arcs to provide the payoff to each stage of the story.
 This is the more important focus for structure in fiction.
 If you’re following the Hero’s Journey framework, that might mean five, seven, seventeen or some other derived number of plot points.
 Unless you intend to label your acts with a title page, the reader won’t necessarily know which structure you’re using.